-The Panel noted Tesaro's submission that the summary report of the trial which was dated 23 September 2008 was made available on the EU Clinical Trials Register on 19 October 2018.
+The Panel noted Lilly's submission that it had published the results on EudraCT in April 2018.
 The Panel noted that the results did not appear to be published on EUCTR within the required timeframe.
 The Panel therefore ruled a breach of Clause 9.1.
 The Panel noted from the evidence before it that there did not appear to have been any formal finding by any judicial authority or appropriate body charged with determining matters in relation to the Commission Guidelines that the company had not complied with the relevant laws and regulations.
 The Panel therefore ruled no breach of Clause 1.11 in relation to this trial.
-The Panel noted that the results were now disclosed on EUCTR and therefore it did not consider that in the circumstances a breach of Clause 2 was warranted and ruled accordingly.
+The Panel noted that the results were now disclosed on EUCTR.
+The Panel therefore did not consider that in the circumstances a breach of Clause 2 was warranted and ruled accordingly.